 There are some amazing lenders out there and there are some that will kill your escrow.
 To get an offer accepted when you’re coming in with financing, it is CRUCIAL to keep the following in mind:

 1. Have your credit score, bank statements and tax returns at the ready.
 If your chosen lender hasn’t requested a full set of documents from you, RUN!.
-In order to accurately pre-approve you for a loan, the lender has to input a significant amount of information into their database.
+In order to accurately pre-approve you for a loan, the lender has to input a significant amount of information into his/her database.
 Then, and only then, can your pre-approval be considered accurate.
 Pre-approvals are not guarantees and lenders will remind you of this with very specific verbiage.
 What you DON’T want to happen, and what happens way too frequently, is to have a lender who hasn’t done the work at the onset.
-Several weeks into escrow, when it comes time to go to underwriting, the lender finally inputs the rest of the data and finds that you don’t qualify for the loan amount for which you were originally pre-approved.
-The home now becomes unaffordable and you have to cancel escrow yielding wasted time, energy and money, since you’ve most likely already conducted your Buyer investigations of the property (general inspection, sewer line check, etc).
+Several weeks into escrow, when it comes time to go to underwriting, the lender finally inputs the rest of the data and finds that you don’t qualify for the loan amount for which you were originally pre-approved or, more commonly, there are new resulting snafus that need extra time to correct.
+The home then either becomes unaffordable or escrow has to be delayed.
+Delays can be common, however, in a Seller’s market, there are most likely several backup offers waiting to get your spot.
+It’s best to hedge your bets and avoid as many speed bumps as humanly possible.

 2. AVOID THE ABOVE by using established and trusted lenders.
 I refer excellent lenders with whom I’ve worked and trust.
 They are excellent in their communication, products and expertise.
 By suggesting lenders I’ve worked with and trust, I ensure that you are being represented by the best and avoid potentially unnecessary and costly delays.